 30. EXECUTION IN COUNTERPART:

-This Contract may be executed in any number of counterparts and, upon execution and delivery by each Party, the executed and delivered counterparts together shall have the same force and effect as an original instrument as if all Parties had signed the same instrument.
-Any signature page of this Contract may be detached without impairing the legal effect of any signatures thereon, and may be attached to another counterpart of this Contract identical in form hereto, by having attached to it one (1) or more signature pages.131.
-AUTHORITY TO EXECUTE:
+This Contract may be executed in any number of counterparts, and upon execution and delivery by each Party, the executed and delivered counterparts together shall have the same force and effect as an original instrument as if all Parties had signed the same instrument.
+Any signature page of this Contract may be detached from any counterpart of this Contract without impairing the legal effect of any signatures thereon and may be attached to another counterpart of this Contract identical in form hereto.

+31. APPLICABLE LAWS, MODIFICATIONS, EXTENSIONS, AND WAIVERS: Any reference in this Contract to any Federal act, statute, or regulation, shall be deemed to be a reference to such act, statute, or regulation and all amendments and supplements thereto in existence on the date of execution of this Contract, unless specifically noted otherwise; provided, that nothing in this Contract is intended to limit the sovereign authority of Congress.
+In the event that a Change in Law materially impairs any right, benefit or interest of Contractor under this Contract, or imposes any material increase in cost, or reduction in allocation of capacity or energy, or otherwise materially changes an obligation on Contractor hereunder, the Parties shall promptly meet and discuss in good faith regarding possible changes to this Contract to mitigate the impact of the Change in Law.
+The rights and remedies under this section are cumulative and in addition to, not exclusive of or in substitution for, any other rights and remedies available under law or equity.

+32. AUTHORITY TO EXECUTE:

 Each individual signing this Contract certifies that the Party represented has duly authorized such individual to execute this Contract that binds and obligates the Party.
+The Parties agree that this Contract may be executed by either handwritten signature or digitally signed.
+A digital signature is the same as a handwritten signature and shall be considered valid and acceptable.

 [Remainder of Page Intentionally Blank]

-The Parties agree this Contract No. XX-DSR-XXXXX has been executed by duly authorized representatives of the Contractor and WAPA, and is to be effective in accordance with section 4, herein.
+The Parties agree this Contract No. XX-DSR-XXXXX has been executed by duly authorized representatives of the Contractor and WAPA, and is to be effective in accordance with Section 4, herein.

 THE UNITED STATES OF AMERICA